Prevention of Heart Disease Starts in Childhood

 Watch portion sizes.
 The recommended daily amounts of healthy foods for children are:

-2 ounces of lean protein (fish, chicken) every day for children between 2 and 3 years old, 3–4 ounces for children 4–8 years old, and 5–6 ounces for children 9 to 18 years old
+2 ounces of lean protein (fish, chicken) every day for children between 2 years and 3 years old, 3 ounces to 4 ounces for children 4 years to 8 years old, and 5 ounces to 6 ounces for children 9 years to 18 years old

-2 cups of low-fat dairy for children under 8, and 3 cups for children 9–18
+2 cups of low-fat dairy for children under 8, and 3 cups for children 9 years to 18 years

 1.5 cups of fruit